storm-technologies/StormTechnicalTest/README.md

 1. **Component Creation**:
    - Develop a `TodoList` Vue component.
-   - Use Pinia to manage the state for your Todo list.
+   - Use Pinia or similar to manage the state for your Todo list.

 2. **Functionality**:
    - Allow users to add and view todo items.